jolicode/JoliNotif/doc/03-drivers.md

 SnoreToastDriver can display notification with a body, a title and an icon.

-#### ToasterDriver

-This driver uses the Windows application called Toaster.
-It works on Windows 8 and higher.
-Because Toaster is probably not installed on your system, JoliNotif embed the binaries inside the [bin/toaster](bin/toaster) directory.

-When you use JoliNotif inside a phar archive, we take care to extract those binaries in the system temp directory to be able to execute them.

-Toaster can display notification with a body, a title and an icon.

 ## Using custom drivers

-If you created your own driver, you can pass it in the `$additionnalDrivers` parameter of the `DefaultNotifier` constructor:
+You can write your own driver by implementing `Joli\JoliNotif\Driver\DriverInterface`, then pass it in the `$additionalDrivers` parameter of the `DefaultNotifier` constructor:

 ```php
 use Joli\JoliNotif\DefaultNotifier;